hwcloud-apac-pso/hwcloud-apac-automation/README.md

 ### **5.5 Delete Images**
-Once the resources are no longer used, It’s a good idea to remove all the resources you created so Huawei Cloud doesn’t charge you for them.
+:recycle: Once the resources are no longer used, It’s a good idea to remove all the resources you created so Huawei Cloud doesn’t charge you for them.

 #### **5.5.1 Delete Images**
 1. Run **delete_images.bat**.
 This batch file will execute **deleteImage.py** Python file.